bio-ontology-research-group/STARVar/README.md

 symptoms: should be provided as a semi-colon separated single list of symptoms either in free text format or as HPO IDs.
 For example, "HP:XXXXXX;brain atrophy".
 Please dont forget to use quotation (") for symptoms.

-Example: python STARVar.py gpcards_ALDOB.vep.vcf -v "Hepatomegaly;Liver dysfunction;Developmental delay;abnormal transferrin"
+Example: python STARVar.py gpcards_ALDOB.vep.vcf v "Hepatomegaly;Liver dysfunction;Developmental delay;abnormal transferrin"